-Professor Linarelli is a leading expert on public procurement law.
-He is a co-author of Regulating Public Procurement: National and International Perspectives (Kluwer 2000) with Sue Arrowsmith (Nottingham) and Don Wallace Jr (Georgetown), one of the first works in the field with an international and comparative focus.
-He is Assistant Editor for the Public Procurement Law Review.
+Professor Linarelli is a globally recognised expert on public procurement law.
+He is a co-author of Regulating Public Procurement: National and International Perspectives (Kluwer 2000) with Sue Arrowsmith (Nottingham) and Don Wallace Jr (Georgetown), one the first works in the field with an international and comparative focus and one of the most widely cited in the field.
+He is a General Editor for the Public Procurement Law Review.

-He has served in various capacities for the World Bank, the Asian Development Bank, the Inter-American Development Bank, and other intergovernmental organizations.
-Professor Linarelli brings substantial Washington DC law firm practice experience to Durham.
+Professor Linarelli has served in various capacities for the World Bank, the Asian Development Bank, the Inter-American Development Bank, and other intergovernmental organizations.
+He brings substantial Washington DC law firm practice experience to Durham, having spent a good part of his practice career at the Washington DC law firm of what was then Dickstein, Shapiro & Morin.
 He is a member of the District of Columbia, Maryland and Virginia Bars (all inactive or associate status).

 Note on PhD Supervision

 I welcome research proposals from potential applicants to Durham Law School’s PhD programme.
 I am interested in supervising PGR students willing to undertake a substantial interdisciplinary approach in their research.
-My main areas of interdisciplinary focus are in moral and political philosophy, with an emphasis on egalitarianism and inequality, and in particular in contractualist approaches to the law, as developed by John Rawls and TM Scanlon.
-I also have interests in law and economics, with emphases on behavioural economics, normative welfare economics, and political economy.
+My main areas of interdisciplinary focus are in moral and political philosophy.
+I also have interests in law and the behavioural sciences and law and economics.
 Whilst you will undertake a dissertation in Law under my supervision, I hold a firm view that your dissertation will be much more rigorous and compelling if you commit to serious interdisciplinary work.
 To support you in this commitment, I will hold reading groups, in effect pro-seminars, with my postgraduate students, in which we read key texts together.
 If you are interested, I encourage you to submit a research proposal.